intovery/sudoku-erlang/README.md

 # SUDOKU with erlang
 ## from 2021-01-11

-Sudoku-Solver with erlang.
+Sudoku-Solver with Erlang.
-It's very tiny project, made this to study erlang.
+It's very tiny project, made this to study Erlang.

 # How I used it
     Add several csv datas into folder, call function 'sudoku:solve(Name)'.